 Note: Students must demonstrate competency in the basic use of the computer as a requirement for graduation.
-Courses with the computer designation \\\\ will satisfy this requirement.
+Courses with the computer designation \blacksquare will satisfy this requirement.

-Orientation to College ......
-1
+ORI 101 Orientation to College 1

-General Courses (60-61 semester hours 5)
+GEN NERAL COU RSES (60-61 SEMESTER HOURS ,)

-Area I: Written Communication 6
+ARI EA I: WRITT TEN COMMUNICATION 6

-Area II: Humanities and Fine Arts 12

-Literature 3
+ARI ANITIES AND FINE ARTS1

 Arts (A) 3

-+Additional Humanities and Fine Arts 3

-Complete one course from the following: 3
+Humanities and Fine Artsne course from the following:

-SPH 106 Fundamentals of Oral Communications

-SPH 107 Fundamentals of Public Speaking
+Fundamentals of Oral Communications Fundamentals of Public Speaking

-Area III: Natural Sciences and Mathematics 11
+AREA III: NATU JRAL SCIENCES AND MATHEMATICS .11

 MTH 112 Precalculus Algebra 3

-+Natural Sciences 8
++Natural Sc iences 8

 If you take BIO 103, you cannot take BIO 101.
-If you take BIO 104, you cann ot

-take BIO 102.
+If you take BIO 104, you cannot take BIO 102.
 If you take CHM 111, you cannot take CHM 104.
-If you take CHM model now coquence in claim and all and constants. rea V: Pre-Professional, Major & Elective Courses Complete 9 hrs from the following for 120-hr9-12 program (12 hrs if 128 required).
+If you take CHM 112, you cannot take CHM 105.
+If you take PHY 213, you cannot take PHY 201.
+If you take PHY 214, you cannot take PHY 202.

+AREA IV: HISTORY, SOCIAL, AND

+BEHAVIORAL SCIENCES .12

+History 3

++Additional History, Social, and Behavioral Sciences 9

+(6 hours maximum of history)

-\\As a part of the General Studies Curriculum, students must complete a sixsemester hour sequence in either literature or history.
+^{}As a part of the General Studies Curriculum, students must complete a six-semester hour sequence in either literature or history.